AviatrixSystems/Docs/HowTos/controller_security_for_SAML.rst

 On the Controller
 #.
-Configure SAML by accessing controller through the loadbalancer DNS name.
-This will generate everything (URLs and certificates) with respect to the DNS name
+Configure SAML by accessing controller through the loadbalancer's certificate domain name.
+This will generate everything (URLs for the IDP and VPN user certificates) with respect to the DNS name.
+If you had configured SAML already, you will need to update the Assertion consumer URLs at the IDP to the domain name of the signed certificate.
+After you download the VPN user certificate, ensure that the domain name in the #AvaitrixController section is set correctly(If not, update it)

 .. note::